surrealdb/surrealdb.go/README.md

 }
 ```

+Please refer to the [example](./example) directory for more examples.

 ### Doing it your way
 All Data manipulation methods are handled by an undelying `send` function.
 This function is
 exposed via `db.Send` function if you want to create requests yourself but limited to a selected set of methods.
 Theses